GoogleChrome/web.dev/src/site/content/en/lighthouse-seo/tap-targets/index.md

 sure tap targets are big enough and far enough apart from each other makes your page more mobile-friendly and accessible.

-## How the Lighthouse audit for tap targets fails
+## How the Lighthouse tap targets audit fails

 [Lighthouse](https://developers.google.com/web/tools/lighthouse/) flags pages
 with tap targets that are too small or too close together: